Sales Tax Holidays: Pros and Cons

 Where Does it Apply?

 So far, 19 states held annual tax holidays in 2013, with at least two scheduled in 2014 for Alabama and Puerto Rico – and most likely the other states continuing as well.
-According to Reuters, Wisconsin is currently considering adding a tax holiday this year.
+Wisconsin is currently considering adding a tax holiday this year.
 Tax holidays generally focus on one retail area, for example, Alabama’s holiday, from February 21-23, 2014, is strictly for weather preparedness items and is not available everywhere.
 Several states have tax holidays encouraging the purchase of green or Energy Star items.
 The most common tax holidays take place in August promoting purchase of clothing and/or school supplies.

 The Cons of Sales Tax Holidays